 I teamed up with Education.com to give you this free Spring Matching Worksheet!
 This worksheet is the icing on the cake for your spring activities with your early elementary kiddo.
 After you’ve read the books and finished the activities, they will start recognizing the words and be able to match them to the picture with ease!
 For more language arts activities, make sure to visit Education.com.

-All you have to do to get your free printable worksheet is to sign up here for my e-mail list.
+All you have to do to get your free printable worksheet is to sign up for my e-mail list.
 When you sign up, you will get access to ALL of my free printables in your welcome e-mail!
 And, don’t worry.
 I never send you spam or give your info away to any one else.
 You will just receive newsletters from me with homeschooling updates, insider tips, and other free printables as I release them.
+(Already a subscriber?
+Head to the Subscriber’s Studio now!)

 Come on over to my online homeschool community to share your own spring activities in your homeschool!